 Remember that a self-introduction speech should be short, and you should be able to give the audience a general idea of who you are and what you do within a minute or two.

 Choose a topic that is relevant and interesting for your self-introduction speech.
-Make sure you appear confident and avoid rambling if you want to leave a great first impression.
+Make sure you appear confident and avoid rambling to leave a great first impression.